gamma032steam/gamma032steam.github.io/content/posts/pcd-notes.md

 -   Using service accounts to make Cloud API calls
 {{% pcdnote %}}
--   See 1.2 Running services with least privlidged access.
+-   See 1.2 Running services with least privileged access.
 {{% /pcdnote %}}